Most functional, beautiful, and aesthetic Notion template for students.

 Courses to-do: this is a section where you can write down to-do lists for each specific course.
 This is super helpful because it helps you to stay on top of each course and not forget to do something important.

-That’s all the comes in the student planner.
+That’s all that comes in the student planner.
 Now let’s continue with the school section.

 Class list: this is where you can take your class notes and organize them into topics.
 If you have always wanted to try digital note-taking, Notion makes it super easy to do that.